dalguete/docker/README.md

   `openssh-server` should be present already, but we list it, just in case.
   And to config unattended upgrades run `dpkg-reconfigure unattended-upgrades`.

-* `bindfs` is used to let host mount volumes in containers, create bindings in the container so those mounted volumes are owned by correct **users:groups**, while not affecting files and folders ownership in host.
+* `bindfs` is used to let host mount volumes in containers and to create bindings in the container, so those mounted volumes are owned by correct **users:groups** in container, while not affecting files and folders ownership in host.

-  Files in *bindfs* folder have been copied to this image, to have this functionality Check https://github.com/dalguete/docker/tree/master/bindfs to understand how to make it work.
+  Files in **bindfs** folder have been copied to this image, to implement this functionality.
+  Check https://github.com/dalguete/docker/tree/master/bindfs to understand how it works.

-  More info about my bindfs solution in genereal, here https://github.com/dalguete/my-bindfs-mounts
+  More info about my bindfs solution in general, here: https://github.com/dalguete/my-bindfs-mounts.

 * It's good to free some space, so we run:
 ```